 (2) A responsible person, or an expressly authorized agent, must constantly attend all open burning.
 This person must be capable of and have the necessary equipment for extinguishing the fire.
 This person also must completely extinguish the fire before leaving it.

-(3) A responsible person must promptly extinguish any burning that is in violation of any rule of the Commission or of any permit issued by the Department, unless the Department has given written approval to such responsible person to use auxiliary combustion equipment or combustion promoting materials to minimize smoke production, and the responsible person complies with the requirements in the written approval.
+(3) A responsible person must promptly extinguish any burning that is in violation of any rule of the Commission or of any permit issued by DEQ, unless DEQ has given written approval to such responsible person to use auxiliary combustion equipment or combustion promoting materials to minimize smoke production, and the responsible person complies with the requirements in the written approval.
 However, nothing in this section authorizes any violation of OAR 340-264-0060(2) or (3).

 (4) To promote efficient burning and prevent excessive emissions of smoke, a responsible person must: